Coronavirus (Covid 19) Policies and FAQ's

 Should this happen your therapist will discuss with you alternative methods for the appointments to take place such as telephone or appropriate online platforms.

-If you feel anxious about Coronavirus what can you do?
+If you feel anxious about Coronavirus what can I do?

 Please visit the NHS website: